willymcallister/willymcallister.github.io/_articles/sign-convention.md

 comments: true
 ---

-The sign convention for passive components is a simple, widely understood way to assign voltages and currents in a circuit.
-The sign convention defines what we mean by positive voltage and current.
+The sign convention for passive components is a widely understood way to assign polarity to voltages and currents.
+It defines what we mean by positive and negative voltage and current.

-When you add voltage and current labels to a circuit element, the convention is to point the current arrow into the terminal with the positive voltage polarity.
+When you label the voltage and current of a circuit element, the convention says you should point the current arrow into the terminal with the positive voltage polarity.

 ----